nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br>
 <br>
 The general workflow of the `session /view` command is as follows:
-1. The user input provided is passed to `Splitlah`.
+1. The user input provided is passed to `SplitLah`.
-2. `Splitlah` then parses the input by using methods in the `Parser` class to obtain a `SessionViewCommand` object.
+2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionViewCommand` object.
 3. `SessionViewCommand#run` method is then invoked to run the `session /view` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called.
 5. The `SessionViewCommand` object then runs the `Profile#getSession` method to retrieve the session represented